 I did, and it didn’t work.

-Because you can’t borrow your way out of debt.
+Because the thing is, you can’t borrow your way out of debt.

 The offers sound good, but…